Look for race results under Racing Results menu item or click here

 - No Stud (Rubber to Ice) NS – for DOT approved snow tires available at local tire stores

-- Neon (Street Stud) NE - this spec class is for stock neon’s equipped with 14 inch Black Rocket Studded Rally Tires – see rules below for more information
+- Neon NE - this spec class is for stock Neon’s equipped with Black Rocket tires, Bolted tires built pre 2016 or the new spec bolted tire in 14″ size.
+Neon’s also qualify to run in the Limited Stud Class.- see rules below for more information

 Ice racing rules

 The following links contain PDF downloads of all pertinent ice race rules and regulations.
 A driver wishing to partake in ice racing is required to read them – it is a good idea to print a copy and have them on hand at events.
 If any of the links here seem out of date it is a good idea to check the Forms & Downloads page.

 - Ice Race 2017 Supplemental Regulations